 Lovejoy’s Tea Room, San Francisco, USA

-If you are in San Francisco, and are yearning for some afternoon tea, then look no further than Lovejoy’s Tea Room in the quiet neighborhood of Noe Valley at 1351 Church Street, San Francisco.
+If you’re in San Francisco and are yearning for some afternoon tea, then look no further than Lovejoy’s Tea Room in the quiet neighbourhood of Noe Valley at 1351 Church Street, San Francisco.

-The interior decor is very old school British (a bit too much of doilies and lace I think) but the tea menu is an absolute killer one.
-There are four categories of tea spreads, starting from an individualized one, to a Queen’s tea selection (the costliest at $21); and if you want to share either of them, you have to add an extra $2.50 per person.
+The interior decor is very old-school British (a bit too much doilies and lace I think) but the tea menu is an absolute killer one.
+There are four categories of tea spreads, starting from an individualized one to a Queen’s tea selection (the costliest at $21); and if you want to share either of them, you have to add an extra $2.50 per person.

 Lovejoy’s has a vast selection of teas and many vegetarian options for sandwiches.
 This place is super popular, therefore, prior reservations are recommended.

 Lovejoy’s Tea Room is clearly a popular choice as Carole from Weekend Adventures Update also writes: